Bowel & Abdominal Surgery in the East Valley

 You will return home anywhere from the same day to several days after surgery depending upon your procedure.
 Your doctor may recommend making small changes to your diet, depending on the type of bowel or abdominal surgery you had.
 Small, mild meals are easiest to digest at first.
 It may take up to six weeks before your digestive system feels normal again.

 Schedule Bowel or Abdominal Surgery in Mesa, Chandler, Gilbert, Queen Creek & Surrounding Areas

 If you have been struggling with abdominal pain or digestive issues, meet with us at Surgical Professionals for a consultation.
 We are a team of general surgeons with decades of combined experience operating at local hospitals in Mesa, Gilbert, Chandler, and Queen Creek.
 We’ll diagnose your condition and help you decide if surgery is the right choice.

 If we feel that your condition does not require surgery, we’ll tell you so.
 We always have our patients’ best interests at heart, so if we are unable to help, we will refer you to a provider who can.
-Not everyone needs surgery, but if you do, we will work with you towards achieving the best possible outcome.
+Not everyone needs surgery, but if you do, we will work with you toward achieving the best possible outcome.